IgniteUI/help-topics/topics/02_Controls/igEditors/Config/00_Configuring ASP.NET MVC Validation.md

 To complete the procedure, you need the an ASP.NET MVC Project with the following:

--   The required Ignite UI JavaScript and CSS files
+-   The required %%ProductName%% JavaScript and CSS files
 -   The Infragistics.Web.Mvc.dll assembly referenced

 ###<a id="_Requirements_Overview"></a> Overview